SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     (PLoP '97/EuroPLoP '97) Monticello, Illinois, September 1997

 We are here going to focus on the organization of data science projects and machine learning projects.
-The core difference this kind of projects introduces compared to more traditional systems, is *data*.
+The core difference this kind of projects introduces compared to more traditional systems is *data*.
 The key to modern machine learning is without a doubt the vast amounts of data that we have access to today.
 It is therefore not unreasonable that data should influence our choice of code structure.
 If we had another kind of application, then the layout of our codebase should probably be different.